 Our performance in the three main HESA performance indicators ranks us amongst the top performing English Russell Group universities.
 We have made significant progress over the past 6 years in improving the proportion of young people from under-represented groups admitted to UG study.
-Latest (14/15 HESA PI) data show that 22.8% of our students are from low socio-economic groups, and 80.3% from state schools.
-6.2% of our population are from low participation neighbourhoods and we have the 4th largest UG BME population in the Russell Group
+Latest (15/16 HESA PI) data show 80.8% of our students are from state schools (up 0.5% from the previous year), and 6.8% are from low participation neighbourhoods (up 0.6% from the previous year).
+We have the 4th largest UG BME population in the Russell Group (14/15 HESA data).

-Once students have started their study journey, the University is committed to ensuring that students continue and complete their journey.
-96.8% of our full-time first degree entrants in 12/13 (latest data available at time of writing) remained in higher education the following year.
-This exceeds our location-adjusted benchmark and our continuous efforts to improve retention have seen us match or exceed our benchmark each year since 2007.
-This demonstrates that whilst not being complacent, we can be confident that our current retention activities are highly effective in supporting our students.
-Continuation rates for cohorts of WP-students (e.g. low participation neighbourhoods) are comparable to this overall figure, and, in some cases (e.g. Access to Birmingham students) students show a higher continuation rate than their non-A2B peers.
-Analysis has however identified that further work is necessary to support students entering with BTEC qualifications; further detail is provided in later sections regarding our new initiatives in this area.
+Once students have started their study, the University is committed to ensuring that students continue and complete their journey.
+97.1% of our full-time first degree entrants in 14/15 (latest HESA PI data available at time of writing) remained in higher education the following year.
+This exceeds our location-adjusted benchmark, and our continuous efforts to improve retention have seen us match or exceed our benchmark each year since 2007.
+This demonstrates that, whilst not being complacent, we can be confident that our current retention activities are highly effective in supporting our students.
+Continuation rates for cohorts of WP-students (e.g. low participation neighbourhoods) are comparable to this overall figure, and in some cases (e.g. Access to Birmingham students) students show a higher continuation rate than their non-A2B peers.